- Toggle Section About

 - GPAs are reviewed at the end of each academic term (Fall, Spring, and Summer).

 - Students who fail to maintain the minimum GPA will be given a warning status for one academic term, during which they will continue to receive financial aid.
-At the end of the term, the cumulative GPA requirements must be met, or they will be suspended from their aid eligibility until they once again meet the applicable GPA requirement.
+At the end of the term, the cumulative GPA requirements must be met, or the student’s financial aid eligibility will be suspended until they once again meet the applicable GPA requirement.

 Quantity of Progress "Pace Requirement"